-Travel to Germany: Three by Balthasar Neumann
+Notes on the Geography of Germany: Three by Balthasar Neumann

 How could Germany during its postwar economic miracle have produced landscapes like this?
-It's better than rubble, but the Germans themselves knew that buildings can do more than keep you warm and dry.
+It's better than rubble, but the Germans themselves knew that buildings should do more than keep you warm and dry.
 Walter Scheel, West Germany's president in 1975, put it this way: "Our cities and villages are in danger of becoming faceless and without history.
 They threaten to become inorganic, uglier, and more impersonal."
 (Quoted in Joshua Hagen, Preservation, Tourism and Nationalism: The Jewel of the German Past, 2006, p.
 269).

 See that church in the left background?
 Maybe it offers some hope.

 We can do better a few blocks away.
 We're in Bruchsal, by the way, where the bishop of Speyer moved his palace after the French army burned his old palace--and because the mostly Protestant population of Speyer wasn't much friendlier.

 You're not too impressed by Schloss Bruchsal?
 Take it easy.
 We're not here for the exterior, though the pediment hints at what lies within.
 Nikolaus Pevsner writes, "The palace consists of a rectangular centre block or corps de logis and lower projecting wings, i.e. the Palladian scheme which had spread from Northern Italy to England and also to France, where it has been modified and then, in its revised shape with the space between the wings treated as a formal cour d'honneur, taken over by Germany."
 It's that grand interior entrance we're looking for.
 (See Pevsner's An Outline of European Architecture, p.
 148.)

 Not your typical classical sculpture.
 Instead, an abstract overflowing of forms.